telatin/microbiome-bioinformatics/_posts/2022-12-12-Download-FASTQ-reads.md

 The pipeline will create a folder called `getreads` with the FASTQ files (can be changed passing the `--outdir DirectoryName` option).

+:bulb: If you don't have Docker installed, type `-profile conda` instead

+## Other parameters

+The pipeline can be customized with the following parameters:

+* `--max_cpus`: maximum number of CPUs to use (default: 8)
+* `--max_memory`: maximum amount of memory to use (default: 16 GB)

+See the [GitHub page](https://github.com/telatin/getreads) for more information